inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 | - How to participants can join the mailing talk-id                |               |               |
 +-------------------------------------------------------------------+---------------+---------------+

-Common Problem
+Common Problems
-**************
+***************

-You need to know that server Hot-Export using a first come-first serve means the server serves the user who executes the first data request OSM.
-The size of the desired area also affect the process of Hot-Export.
-The greater total area will eat the longer process.
+You need to know that the Hot-Export server uses a first come - first serve strategy.
+That means the server serves the user who executes the first data request first.
+The size of the desired area also affects the process of Hot-Export.
+The greater the total area is the longer the process will take.

 **Error with osm2pgsql**

+That means that the Hot-Export server has crashed.
-It means hot-export server to crash.
-This can occur because the storage space on the server hard drive was full.
-Report this disruption to team.id@hotosm.org for later followed up.
+This can occur because the storage space on the server HD is filled up and there is no space left to process your data.
+Report this disruption to team.id@hotosm.org.